-Most of the older homes have an overhead service connection.
-The primary power comes from the utility company's power lines via a transformer mounted on the power pole.
-The line is called a service drop and is to be a minimum of 12 feet above a driveway.
-The point of attachment to a house's service connection should be a minimum of 10 feet above the ground.
+Most older homes have an overhead electrical service connection, where the primary power arrives from the utility company's power lines from a transformer mounted on the power pole high above a street or alley.
+This overhead power line running to the house is called a service drop, and building codes require that the overhead wires be at least 12 feet above the driveway or yard.
+The point of attachment to a house's service connection must be a minimum of 10 feet above the ground.

 The service drop is connected to the electrical service entrance wires via a service assembly that is usually attached to the side of your house.
 The service assembly consists of an electric meter and electric meter base that is attached to a vertical pipe, or service mast, fitted with a rounded piece known as the weather head, which covers the electrical wires run up the mast and connecting to the utility company's service drop.
 If you observe how the wires enter the weather head, you will notice that they droop in a downward loop.
 This is the part of the system known as the drip loop, and it exists so that rainwater and moisture gathering on the wires will flow downward and drip off the bottom of the loop rather down through the service mast toward the electrical meter.

 Note: many overhead services don't use a mast, but rather simply run a cable up from the meter base to the location where the service drop attaches to the house.
 There is still a weather head made to fit on the cable versus the type that attach to the mast.